AnkitaPatwal/FlooraHEP/README.md

 ---

 ## Project Overview

-Floora, founded by Dr. Loretta Barry, is a pelvic health practice dedicated to helping pregnant and postpartum women regain strength, confidence, and comfort through evidence-based physical therapy.

-To enhance the quality and consistency of client care, this project develops the **Floora HEP** digital platform — a client mobile application (iOS & Android) paired with an admin dashboard website.
-The platform provides an integrated system for managing exercises, tracking progress, and improving communication between clients and practitioners, reflecting Floora's premium standard of care.
+Floora is a digital health platform built for Dr. Loretta Barry's pelvic health practice, which specializes in supporting pregnant and postpartum women through evidence-based physical therapy.
+The platform consists of a client-facing mobile application (iOS & Android) and an admin dashboard, providing an integrated system for delivering personalized home exercise programs (HEPs), tracking client progress, and streamlining communication between practitioners and patients.

 ---

 ## Problem Statement

-Floora currently relies on handwritten exercise instructions, leading to inefficiency, fragmented communication, and limited scalability.
-This manual approach does not reflect the practice's modern, high-quality service model.

-A secure and user-friendly digital solution is being developed to streamline exercise management, centralize client data, and enhance the overall client experience.
-The dedicated web and mobile platform aims to modernize operations, improve accessibility, and support Floora's mission to deliver professional, seamless pelvic health care.
+Floora currently delivers exercise instructions manually — relying on handwritten notes and fragmented communication.
+This approach is inefficient, difficult to scale, and inconsistent with the practice's high standard of care.
+There is no centralized system for managing client data, tracking progress, or delivering updates in real time.

 ---

 ## Objective

-The objective is to replace Floora's manual exercise workflow with a scalable digital system.
+Replace Floora's manual workflow with a scalable, secure digital platform that:

-The system will:

-- Improve efficiency, consistency, and personalization in delivering home exercise programs (HEP)
+- Delivers personalized home exercise programs with consistency and efficiency
-- Enhance client experience with access to exercises, progress tracking, and communication
+- Gives clients easy access to their programs, instructional videos, and progress tracking
-- Empower Floora's staff to manage clients, update content, and monitor outcomes in real time
+- Empowers Floora staff to manage client accounts, assign exercises, and monitor outcomes in real time
+- Reflects the practice's professional, patient-centered standard of care
 ---

 ## Proposed Solution